|Home Beginners Webcams Calendar Hotels Car hire Prices Tours Ferries Map #N24h

-If the date you are looking at has no colour, the track is not open that day, or no information has yet been released about that day.
-When the track is open you just need to drive to the entrance, buy your tickets at the ticket office (or through the app - details on prices page, and drive onto the Nürburgring.
+When the track is open you just need to drive to the entrance, buy your tickets at the ticket office (or through the app - details on prices page, and drive onto the Nürburgring circuit itself.
 It's that simple.
 The entrance is on the west side of the main straight, just to the south of Nürburg.
 See the map.

-Over the years many people have called for cars and bikes to be separated on Touristfahrten and many bikers have stopped riding on public days due to the dangers of either being hit by a car or slipping on oil or fluids dropped from a vehicle.
+Over the years many people have called for cars and bikes to be separated on Touristenfahrten and many bikers have stopped riding on public days due to the dangers of either being hit by a car or slipping on oil or fluids dropped from a vehicle.
 There were four bike-only evenings in 2014 but none since that I am aware of, and there don't appear to be any planned for 2019.

 You can find out more about these events by visiting the official site.